Homemade Brownie Recipe

 Brownies Recipe

-which collects her family and favourite cookie, cake and biscuit recipes.
-Recipe Book reviews love her recipe books with their charming introductions to each recipe and tips to make cooking so much easier.
-For example Stacy says of her brownies recipe:
+We love her books with their charming introductions to each treat with tips to make cooking so much easier.
+For example Stacy says:

-It's hard to imagine a time when brownies wouldn't be a hit, but there's something particularly special about them when they're homemade.
+It's hard to imagine a time when brownies wouldn't be a hit, but there's something particularly special about them when they're made at home.
 Owed in part to a not shy helping of good baking cocoa.
 This version has the most satisfying chew, somewhere between a thick cookie and a piece of fudgy chocolate cake.
 They take a little longer than most cookies to bake, but the batter is almost unbotchable.
 And, hello, are they not worth the wait?

-It's hard to imagine a time when brownies wouldn't be a hit, but there's something particularly special about them when they're homemade.
+It's hard to imagine a time when brownies wouldn't be a hit, but there's something particularly special about them when they're made at home.
 Owed in part to a not shy helping of good baking cocoa.
 This version has the most satisfying chew, somewhere between a thick cookie and a piece of fudgy chocolate cake.
 They take a little longer than most cookies to bake, but the batter is almost unbotchable.
 And, hello, are they not worth the wait?

 Ingredients for Brownies